sahil-gaund03/sahil-gaund03/README.md

 # 💫 About Me:
-’m an AI & ML engineering student with a growing <br>curiosity about Generative AI—how models learn patterns, <br>generate content, and support real-world decision-making
+Im an AI & ML engineering student with a growing <br>curiosity about Generative AI—how models learn patterns, <br>generate content, and support real-world decision-making

 ## 🌐 Socials: